nginx/unit-docs/source/howto/phpbb.rst

       :width: 100%
       :alt: phpBB on Unit

 #.
-Browse to :samp:`/install/app.php` to configure the settings from Step 2 and
+Browse to :samp:`/install/app.php` to complete your installation.
+Having
-   complete your installation.
-Having done that, delete the :file:`install/` subdirectory to mitigate security risks:
+   done that, delete the :file:`install/` subdirectory to mitigate security
+   risks:

    .. code-block:: console

-      $ rm -rf /path/to/phpbb/install/
+      $ rm -rf /path/to/app/install/